archivesunleashed/archivesunleashed.org/content/aut/index.md

 ### Location of the Resource in ARCs and WARCs

 Finally, you may want to know what WARC file the different resources are located in!
-The following command will list the WARC file that each URL is found in.
+The following command will provide the full path and filename of the ARC/WARC that each url is found in.

 ```scala
 import io.archivesunleashed._